FastestMolasses/CodeEdit/Workspace-Windowing-&-Layout-Strategy.md

 Open CodeEdit windows can have various states depending on the circumstance.
-I'd like to outline my thoughts around window states and how they can change during the lifecycle of the file/project to get feedback from the community on this approach.
+It is important to know about these window states and how they can change during the lifecycle of the file/project to get feedback from the community on this approach.

 Our goal is to provide a simple UI when creating or viewing individual files that can be scaled up if need be.
 Projects will have a more comprehensive UI to accommodate navigation and other project needs.